Importing User Accounts from Single Sign-On (SSO)

 • Name.
 Name of the Authentication Profile.

 • AP Hostname Pattern.
 This field is used to match the URL or IP address that a user enters in a browser to connect to an Administration Portal, Database Server, or All-In-One Appliance.
-If the URL or IP address matches the value in this field, SL1 applies the Authentication Profile to the user for the current session.
+If the URL or IP address matches the value in this field, Skylar One applies the Authentication Profile to the user for the current session.

-• If you enter "192.168.38.235", SL1 will apply the Authentication Profile to each session on an Administration Portal, Database Server, or All-In-One Appliance where the user enters "192.168.38.235" into the browser.
+• If you enter "192.168.38.235", Skylar One will apply the Authentication Profile to each session on an Administration Portal, Database Server, or All-In-One Appliance where the user enters "192.168.38.235" into the browser.

 • Aligned Credentials Sources.
 This field displays the list of credential sources that have been aligned with the Authentication Profile.
 The Authentication Profile will examine each credential source in the order in which it appears in this list.
 When the Authentication Profile finds the user's credential, the Authentication Profile stops examining any remaining credential sources in the list.